PuffinBlue/josharcher/content/blog/2018-01-15-industrial-society-and-its-future.md

 ### THE POWER PROCESS and SURROGATE ACTIVITIES

 I find this quite accurate, perhaps because it's been long established?
 At least now in 2018 anyway.
 The truths here certainly seem plain to see in society now.

+Later edit - reading back through my post and re-reading the manifesto in this section I think it's important to qualify my above statement because it can be taken to mean different things.

+I believe Kaczynksi to be right in the sense that he's identifying things that seem self-evident and have been explored before.
+His Power Process seems like a specific subset of Maslow's Needs, the Surrogate Activities section is so prevalent corollaries might be found in almost any productivity or self-help book.

+> 40\.
+In modern industrial society only minimal effort is necessary to satisfy one’s physical needs.
+It is enough to go through a training program to acquire some petty technical skill, then come to work on time and exert the very modest effort needed to hold a job.

+The statement above may be very general but it is also accurate.
+Most jobs fit this description.

+Where things start to unravel is in his analysis of the use of surrogate activities

+> 41\.
+For many if not most people, surrogate activities are less satisfying than the pursuit of real goals (that is, goals that people would want to attain even if their need for the power process were already fulfilled).

+This is unquantified.
+I also question the logic of the argument.
+If as Kaczynski states:

+> Many people who pursue surrogate activities will say that they get far more fulfillment from these activities than they do from the “mundane” business of satisfying their biological needs, but that is because in our society the effort needed to satisfy the biological needs has been reduced to triviality.

+What is to say that actually meeting ones biological needs with autonomy will be *more* satisfying that meeting 'surrogate' needs with autonomy?

+I see no empirical evidence to suggest the primacy of meeting biological needs in the manner.

 ### AUTONOMY